- What's Possible

 Additionally, these doors come with a deadbolt and steel lever handle, so opting for a personnel door won’t compromise the security of your portable buildings.
 Instead, personnel doors will help keep important papers and valuable items safe.
 If extra security is desired, consider adding a keypad entry.

-Roll-up doors, sometimes called overhead doors, are different from cargo doors in that they lift from the bottom and roll-up inside the container.
+Shipping container roll-up doors, sometimes called overhead doors, are different from cargo doors in that they lift from the bottom and roll up inside the container.
 They are lockable, easily unlatched, and lightweight.
-These doors are also welded into the container wall and can be installed anywhere along the side walls or at the ends of the container.
+Roll-up doors are also welded into the container wall and can be installed anywhere along the side walls or at the ends of the container.

-Falcon Roll-up doors incorporate a special rain pan to keep rainwater out.
-Roll-up doors come in a variety of widths and styles including those that are extreme-duty and wind-rated for special needs or environments.
+Shipping container roll-up doors come in a variety of widths and styles including those that are extreme-duty and wind-rated for particular environments.

-Sliding glass doors are the same height and width of double wide personnel doors but they are made of durable glass framed with vinyl.
-These doors come with secure locks that leave the interior protected, although they should not be considered as secure or as durable as the alternative doors mentioned above, since they are transparent.
+Sliding glass doors are the same height and width as double-wide personnel doors but are made of durable glass framed with vinyl.
+These doors come with secure locks that leave the interior protected, although they shouldn’t be considered as secure as the alternative doors mentioned since they are transparent.

-For larger containers, especially those that use a combination of storage and working or living space, it’s common to consider multiple entryways.
+For larger containers, especially those that use a combination of storage and work space, it’s common to consider multiple entryways.
 Extra doors are one of the most popular modification options for shipping containers.

-The design of any shipping container building should fit the specific needs of each project.
-Whether a container needs to offer more convenient access or the ability to move items in and out easier, there is a door – or multiple doors – that can meet that need.
+The design of a shipping container structure should fit the specific needs of that particular project.
+Whether you need to frequently access the interior of your container or move items in and out with ease, there’s a door option—or multiple—that can help.

 Get everything from shipping container basics, to detailed how-tos and industry news in our weekly blog.
 Stay inspired and subscribe!